echosh-labs/echoSH/README.md

-# EchoSH - The Synesthetic Terminal
+# Sirocco - The Synesthetic Terminal

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)](https://github.com)
 [![Version](https://img.shields.io/badge/version-0.1.0-blue)](https://github.com)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**EchoSH is a command-line interface that transforms your digital workflow into an immersive, generative audio experience.
+**Sirocco is a command-line interface that transforms your digital workflow into an immersive, generative audio experience.
 Every keystroke, command, and error is transmuted into a unique sonic event, turning the act of coding into a practice of composition.**

 ---